Updated Mar 2022

-If you like the idea of the ‘great outdoors’ but want to avoid the slightly less glamorous aspects of camping (being prodded by sticks all night, having to set up the actual tent), these luxury glamping sites are perfect for a romantic getaway or whisking the kids away on a technology detox.
+Enjoy a down-south getaway in Margaret River in the comforts of a eco-friendly glamping tent.
+If you like the idea of the ‘great outdoors’, without having to rough it, these luxury glamping sites are perfect for a romantic getaway or whisking the kids away on a technology detox.

 Two Blind Cows

 Run by the Morris family, Two Blind Cows offers eco-luxe glamping at the Woolrabunning farm.
 Their three tents are deliberately spaced far apart to make you feel like you are in the middle of the Australian bush, complete with laughing kookaburras and native bushland.

 Perfect for couples looking for a romantic, secluded getaway, there’s even a fire-pit outside each tent, made by local sculptor Nigel Lullfitkz.
 All the furniture and tents were made by a local carpenter, and Hannah told us that they have a fourth tent on the way to meet growing demand.

 Next door to Colonial Brewery and adjacent to Cowaramup brewery, with a host of wineries and beautiful Boranup Forest just minutes down the road, it’s perfect for anyone looking to experience the rich food and drink scene.
 Plus, the beach at Gracetown is just 20mins away!